ahmedElmersawy/machine-learning-side-channel-leakage-detection/README.md

-# Machine Learning-based Side-Channel Leakage Detection
+# Machine Learning–Based Side-Channel Leakage Detection

-This repository contains the code, data, and results for a course project on machine learning-based side-channel analysis using synthetic power traces.
+This repository contains the code, data, and results for a course project on machine learning–based side-channel analysis using synthetic power traces.

-## Contents
-- Jupyter notebook(s)
+##  Start Here (Main Notebook)
+ **Open the main Jupyter notebook to view the full project:**

-- sample_data/: example datasets
+- **`<machine-learning-side-channel-leakage-detection>.ipynb`**

+The notebook includes:
+- Synthetic side-channel trace generation
+- Hamming-weight leakage modeling
-- sca_outputs/: models, figures, logs, and serialized results
+- CNN training and evaluation
+- Figures, metrics, and analysis used in the final report

+> If you are reviewing this project, the notebook is the primary artifact.

+---

-## Notes
+## Repository Structure
-All experiments use synthetic traces following a Hamming-weight leakage model.